newrelic/terraform-provider-newrelic/website/docs/r/synthetics_monitor.html.markdown

 * `device_orientation` - (Optional) Device emulation orientation field.
 Valid values are `LANDSCAPE` and `PORTRAIT`.
 * `device_type` - (Optional) Device emulation type field.
 Valid values are `MOBILE` and `TABLET`.

-#### Deprecated runtime
+#### Deprecated Runtime

-If you want to use the legacy runtime you can set the `runtime_type`, `runtime_type_version` and `script_language` to empty string `""`.

--> **WARNING** Support for legacy Synthetics runtimes **will reach its end-of-life (EOL) on October 22, 2024**.
-In addition, creating **_new_** monitors using the legacy runtime **will no longer be supported after August 26, 2024**.
-In light of the above, kindly **upgrade your Synthetic Monitors to the new runtime** at the earliest, if they are still using the legacy runtime.
-Please check out [this page](https://forum.newrelic.com/s/hubtopic/aAXPh0000001brxOAA/upcoming-endoflife-legacy-synthetics-runtimes-and-cpm) for more details on the EOL, action needed (specific to monitors using public and private locations), relevant resources, and more.
+-> **WARNING:** Support for using the Synthetics Legacy Runtime (deprecated) with **new** Synthetic monitors **has officially ended as of August 26, 2024**.
+As a consequence, starting with v3.x.x of the New Relic Terraform Provider, **new** Synthetic monitors **will no longer be allowed to use the legacy runtime** (this applies to all Synthetic monitor resources).
+Additionally, as previously communicated by New Relic, the Synthetics Legacy Runtime **will reach its end-of-life (EOL) on October 22, 2024**.
+In light of the above, we kindly recommend that you upgrade your Synthetic Monitors to the new runtime at the earliest, if they are still using the legacy runtime.
+For more details on the EOL, action needed (specific to monitors using public and private locations), relevant resources, and more, please check out [this page](https://forum.newrelic.com/s/hubtopic/aAXPh0000001brxOAA/upcoming-endoflife-legacy-synthetics-runtimes-and-cpm).

 ### Example Usage